transitive-bullshit/meta-npm/README.md

 `meta-npm` is a meta npm package manager designed to solve this problem by allowing you to easily checkout a top-level project and all of its dependencies, creating any forks as neccessary and handling `npm link`ing them together for local development.
 It also makes synchronizing changes to the submodules a breeze both on github and the npm registry.

+It uses `npm` and `git` under the hood the same way you would if you were developing across multiple modules simultaneously.
+It just makes this process as easy as it would be if you were working on a single module.

 ## install

 ```